What does Iditarod Mean?

 Since your pet is unable to ask directions or tell anyone who he/she belongs to, we always suggest to our fans that they have their pets microchipped.

 In the Iditarod Race, dogs are marked in two ways, by the microchip identification system and by collar tags.

 Upon establishing the starting position of each musher, they are given a packet of items at the pre-race banquet that includes their handlers’ armbands, truck passes to get into the chute area and the all-important dog tags.
 Each tag has the bib number of the musher and a letter of the alphabet.
 The musher puts the tags on the dogs prior to the start in Anchorage on Saturday.
 At the start, he/she will turn in a list showing the dog that corresponds with each tag number.
 For example: ‘Chopper 20-D’.
-The dropped dog coordination office at the Millennium Hotel has a copy of this list and if for any reason they cannot get a scan on a dog, they can use the tag.
+The returned dog coordination office at the Millennium Hotel has a copy of this list and if for any reason they cannot get a scan on a dog, they can use the tag.
 However, the musher must be careful to make sure that the information is accurate.

-When a musher leaves (drops) a dog at a checkpoint, he fills out a form on that dog and the checker scans the dog for the microchip and checks the collar tag.
-This information is noted on the ‘dropped dog paperwork’ which will remain with the dog as it is moved back to Anchorage.
+When a musher leaves a dog at a checkpoint, he fills out a form on that dog and the checker scans the dog for the microchip and checks the collar tag.
+This information is noted on the ‘returned dog paperwork’ which will remain with the dog as it is moved back to Anchorage.
 The dog collar and microchip is rechecked each time the dog is moved along his/her trip to Anchorage.
 Once in Anchorage, the information is checked by the crew that will transport the dogs to the Eagle River Correctional Institute where a group of inmates care for them until the mushers’ handlers arrive to take them home.
 The prisons also have a copy of the paperwork and a microchip reader.
 Each dog is rechecked when picked up to insure the correct dog is released to the handler.